New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - At home, the Patriots have one win ATS (1-2) as 2.5-point favorites or greater.

-- In away games, Cleveland is 2-2 overall and 3-1 against the spread.
+- On the road, Cleveland is 2-2 overall and 3-1 against the spread.

-- This season, in three of four away games Cleveland has hit the over.
+- In three of four away games this year, Cleveland has hit the over.

-- The average point total in Browns away games this season is 50.1 points, 4.6 more than this matchup's over/under (45.5).

 Powered by Data Skrive.